Sir Harold and the Gnome King

-Plot summary
+Plot

 Harold Shea's wife Belphebe of Faerie suggests he undertake a transdimensional expedition to retrieve his colleague Walter Bayard, who is stranded in the world of Irish mythology.
 Walter's long absence has put him in danger of losing his tenure at the Garaden Institute that employs both him and Harold as psychologists.
 A secondary advantage to Belphebe will be to get Harold out of her hair; she is pregnant with their first child, and he is getting on her nerves.
 Harold prepares for the trip more carefully than on previous occasions, reluctant to risk his life as cavalierly as before now that he has a family.
 In particular, he replaces the épée he formerly favored with a stronger cavalry saber, and dons a mail shirt for greater protection.
 To ensure he is able to locate Walter amid the uncertainties of transdimensional travel, he makes the goal of his expedition not Eriu but the Land of Oz, whose rulers are possessed of an artifact "effective as a teletransporter," the Magic Belt of the Gnome King.
 (De Camp prefers the standard spelling of "gnome" to Baum's idiosyncratic "nome.")

-As usual, things immediately go wrong.
 Instead of Oz, Harold ends up in a decidedly more sinister place, the University of the Unholy Names in Dej, a world of vaguely Islamic and Arabic antecedents.
 There he encounters the student Bilsa at-Tâlib, who enthusiastically suggests a magical contest between them and conjures up a gigantic snake that immediately snaps Harold up.
 Fortunately, the latter's mail shirt protects him long enough for him to repeat the spell that transports him between worlds, and this time he really does end up in Oz (thankfully sans snake).